thanasisn/SDR_enhancement_LAP/article/article_doc.md

 values, has been reported by Vamvakas, Salamalikis, and Kazantzidis (2020), for the city of Patras.
-This site is located ${2.5}^{\circ}$ south of Thessaloniki and is exposed to air masses coming mainly from the eastern Mediterranean, resulting in different cloud patterns, that may affect the characteristics and magnitude of the CE events.
+This site is located ${2.5}^{\circ}$ south of Thessaloniki and is exposed to air masses coming mainly from the eastern Mediterranean, resulting in different cloud patterns that may affect the characteristics and magnitude of the CE events.

 ![Figure 3.2: Relative frequency distribution of CE events in Thessaloniki for the period 1994 -- 2023 as a function of OI.
-The histogram was split in two plots with different y-axis scales for better readability.](media/rId50.png){width="5.833333333333333in" height="3.702594050743657in"}
+The histogram was split in two plots with different y-axis scales for better readability.](media/rId49.png){width="5.833333333333333in" height="3.702594050743657in"}

 Figure 3.2: Relative frequency distribution of CE events in Thessaloniki